Perfluorohexanesulfonic acid: Biochemical properties

 PFHxS has a six carbon fluorocarbon chain that is both hydrophobic and lipophobic.
 Its sulfonic acid functional group imparts polarity, and allows it to interact with other polar compounds.
 Due to the strength of its carbon-fluorine bonds, it persists in the environment and in living organisms.

 In humans, PFHxS binds to blood albumin, and relatively little PFHxS is found in the liver compared to longer chain PFASs such as PFOS.
-The half-life of PFASs in human blood generally decreases with decreasing backbone (CF2) length.
+The half-life of PFHxS in adult blood serum is 5.3 years (4.7 years for women and 7.4 years for men).The half-life of PFASs in human blood generally decreases with decreasing backbone (CF2) length.
 However, PFHxS is an unusual exception in that its half-life is greater than both longer and shorter chain equivalents such as PFOS or PFBS.